jhpark1013/blog/_posts/2022-05-18-the-linux-kernel-networking-selftests.markdown

 date: 2022-05-18T13:59:20-04:00
 ---

-This is a work-in-progress.
-I will update this post soon!

 I had an opportunity to write a [patch](https://git.kernel.org/pub/scm/linux/kernel/git/netdev/net-next.git/commit/?id=a313f858ed36) to improve the functionality of one of the tests their selftests.
 I got a lot of help from Roopa Prabhu who was mentoring the Linux kernel Outreachy contributors this year.
 This patch, although simple, helped me get comfortable with the net-dev tree and the available selftests.
 It was very interesting to look at the tests and the network topologies defined in them, and I wanted to give a brief overview of the system and write about potential future improvements.

 ## Selftests and network topologies